scatterthought/endgame-trackball-config/README.md

 # Ambidextrous Endgaming
-This modified keymap enables ambidextrous use of the efog.tech Endgame trackball, so that the device can be used with either hand at any time.
+This keymap enables the efog.tech Endgame trackball to be used with either hand interchangeably.
 It's intended for when the Endgame is positioned between a split keyboard, pointing directly at the monitor.

-Button locations are optimized for  hands to be at an angle to the trackball (since it's directly in front of the user's body).
+Buttons are optimized for the user's hands to be at an angle to the trackball (since it's directly in front of their body).

 ## Default
 The Default layer provides the five standard mouse buttons, plus the ability to enable the Snipe and Scroll layers.